 Probity Contracting Group Listed by qilin Ransomware Group

-On April 29, 2026, the qilin ransomware group added Probity Contracting Group to its public leak site, confirming that internal files had been exfiltrated from the construction-sector company during a ransomware attack.
+On April 29, 2026, the qilin ransomware group added Probity Contracting Group to its public leak site, claiming that internal files had been exfiltrated from the construction-sector company during a ransomware attack.

 Public reporting indicates the incident follows the typical qilin pattern: initial access, data theft, and publication on the group’s dark-web blog when ransom demands are unmet.
 The leak site entry lists Probity Contracting Group as a victim and states that internal files were taken.
 Exact volume of records and number of individuals affected remain undisclosed in available reporting.
 No customer, employee, or partner names have been published in the initial posting, but the presence of exfiltrated company files raises the possibility that contracts, invoices, emails, or spreadsheets containing personal data were included.